ckastam/Resume/README.md

 In 2023 he decided to relocate back to Greece to continue his professional career, following the “Brain Gain” movement that emerged after the reconstruction of the Greek economy.
 This radical decision made him to take a pivotal shift on his career in Aviation Ground Handling and by 2024 he started working as a Turnaround Coordinator for Swissport Hellas Sud and SkyServ at the CFU airport.
 Recently, he landed a position as a Network Engineer on the SYZEUXIS II (ΣΥΖΕΥΞΙΣ ΙΙ) project.

-Mr. Kastamonitis is also a member of European Installation Bus Association (KNX-EIBA) as a licensed EIB Partner, and recently a member of various professional groups in Cambridge such as the Cambridge Wireless Community.
+Mr. Kastamonitis is also a member of European Installation Bus Association (KNX-EIBA) as a licensed EIB Partner, and a member of various professional groups in Cambridge such as the Cambridge Wireless Community.